Kerista

 Kerista was a utopian community that was started in New York City in 1956 by John Peltz "Bro Jud" Presmont.
-Throughout much of its history, Kerista was centered on the ideals of polyfidelity and creation of intentional communities.
-Kerista underwent several incarnations that later became known as the "Old Tribe," which was associated with a fairly large, but fluid membership.
+Throughout much of its history, Kerista was centered on the ideals of polyfidelity, as well as the creation of intentional communities.
+Kerista underwent several incarnations that later became known as the "Old Tribe", which was associated with a fairly large but fluid membership.

 Founding

 Kerista was founded by John Presmont after an auditory hallucination telling him that he was the founder of the next great religion of the world.
 After time spent in New York in the 1950s, and several island experiments in Dominica, Honduras, and Belize in the 1960s, Jud settled in San Francisco at the end of the 1960s.

 Old Tribe

 Kerista-inspired storefronts and communal houses existed in New York, Los Angeles, and the San Francisco Bay Area throughout the 1960s, and were moderately popular.
 The ideology shared by the Old Tribe was remarkably simple: 'Wash your own dish', 'No one belongs to anyone else', 'Kerista is freedom and love'.
 The main tenets of the Old Tribe embody the hippie ideals of 'good vibes' and the 'righteous high', racial and sexual liberation, and a strong tendency toward dropping out of the default/mainstream world and living a non-conformist life of idealism, spontaneity, and fun.
 In addition, Old Tribers began the use of a Ouija board for wisdom and guidance, and use of the "alphabet-board" continued in the New Tribe.

 One division occurred in the Old Tribe over the Vietnam War.
 Jud was a patriotic WWII ex-soldier, and he supported US military intervention.
 However, the vast majority of the Old Tribe were anti-war.
 Jud's pro-military beliefs were unpopular in leftist circles, and regularly surprised visitors who expected Jud to be left-of-center.